-SOC 311 - Research Design in Sociology

-This course provides experience in the design and implementation of sociological research.
+SOC 311 - Research Design in Sociology This course provides experience in the design and implementation of sociological research.
 It introduces quantitative and qualitative techniques for collecting, analyzing, and reporting data.
 The epistemological issues that underlie sociological research, the ethical questions involved in research, and the assumptions on which various research strategies are based are examined.
 The strengths and weaknesses of the most commonly used methods are evaluated.
 Students will design an original research project.
 Prerequisite(s): SOC 101 - Introduction to Sociology and one elective.
+Meets general academic requirement W.

-SOC 312 - Quantitative Methods for Social Data

-This course focuses on quantitative methods.
+SOC 312 - Quantitative Methods for Social Data This course focuses on quantitative methods.
 Students will learn how to use statistics to address research questions in sociology, using popular statistical packages such as SPSS to analyze data.
 Prerequisite(s): SOC 311 - Research Design in Sociology.
+Meets general academic requirement W.